playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 ## Vue

-React's Formik isn't alone in its ability to allow you to pass a function to validate user's input.
+React's Formik isn't alone in its ability to allow you to pass a function to validate a user's input.
 Similar to Formik, `vee-validate` allows you to pass a `rules` parameter that's a function.
 If the function returns anything other than `true`, it will display the value as the error in the `error-message` component.

 ```javascript
 import { Form, Field, ErrorMessage } from 'vee-validate';